 A collection of 12 hands-on instructional labs that walk learners through the basic technical concepts of cybersecurity including: digital forensics, DoS, file hashing and permissions, firewall rules, Windows permissions, SQL injection, SSH, ACL, and more.Within the state-of-the-art Cybersecurity Nexus (CSX) training platform, these labs will help you:

-*Please note that this is a LAB ONLY course and instructional SCORMs are not included.Continuing Professional Education (CPE) Credit Count: 24
+*Please note that this is a LAB ONLY course that requires previous technical experience.
+Instructional SCORMs are not included.Continuing Professional Education (CPE) Credit Count: 24

 Eleven lessons with hands-on labs that focus on the basics of cybersecurity, plus one bonus “challenge” lab that tests your new skills.

 In Forensics, pictures are an important factor in evidence.
 All files, pictures included, contain metadata, which is data about the data.
 In this lab we will deep dive into conducting basic forensics on specific files.

 Denial of Service attacks are utilized by attackers to impede service availability.
 In this lab students will experience the different components of a distributed denial of service attack.

 Hashing is a cryptologic function that is used to ensure file integrity.
 In this lab we go through the basic process of hashing files for data integrity.